YongqiDong/YongqiDong.github.io/_pages/about.md

 My current research centres around the areas of Automated Vehicles, Smart & Shared Mobility, and Artificial Intelligence.
 I aim to develop innovative Deep Learning models for Automated Vehicles' sensing and Deep Reinforcement Learning models for Automated Vehicles' controlling, and thus realize ***Safe, Efficient, and Socially Compliant Automated Driving***.
 I have also delved into shared mobility employing big data analytics and machine learning techniques to reveal the unique spatial-temporal patterns.
 My previous works have been published in high-quality top journals and conferences, including *Transportation Research Part C*, *IEEE Transactions on Intelligent Transportation Systems*, and *Computer-Aided Civil and Infrastructure Engineering*, as well as *IEEE International Conference on Intelligent Transportation Systems* (ITSC), _IEEE International Conference on Systems, Man, and Cybernetics_ (SMC), and *Transportation Research Board annual meeting* (TRB).

 For more information, please refer to my [CV](https://yongqidong.github.io/files/Dong_Yongqi-CV.pdf).<br/>
-Feel free to contact me for research discussion and possible collaboration!

 News